sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-customer-order/cp-mobile-dev-kit-customer-order.md

     You will see the **Customer Orders** area in customer detail page and also total count of orders.

-    >In sample service backend, Not every customer has related Sales Orders in case if you see _No Customer Orders Found_ message.
-Try with other customer record.

     ![MDK](img_033.png)

 2. Tapping on any order navigates to its details page.

     ![MDK](img_034.png)

+    >In sample service backend, Not every customer has related Sales Orders in case if you see _No Customer Orders Found_ message.
+Try with other customer record.

 3. Navigate back to **Customer Detail** page, tap **See All**, which navigates to the **Customer Orders** page.

     ![MDK](img_035.png)

 [OPTION END]

->_Are you wondering how exactly MDK knew that clicking on a record in  list page would display respective record in detail page?_

->The MDK sets the current object to the selected record when running the on press action on the list.
-The detail page then just needs to reference the correct properties assuming they are part of the object from the list page.
+You have successfully extended MDK app with Customer orders and you are now all set to [Implement Create Entity and Linking Entities in an MDK App](cp-mobile-dev-kit-link-entity).

 [DONE]
 [ACCORDION-END]